TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- to_entity_id should also always return the prefab node instead of individual entities
 	- *Unfortunately*, nodes will reference other nodes, e.g. a fish node might want to reference an origin node

-- Tile resizing!
-Remember

 - We were worried that invisible nodes not being moved with the visible ones could be unintuitive when mass-moving nodes
 	- We could check how it's done in other editors too
 	- However it should be expected to work like this
 	- Note that even if selecting on-scene for mass transforming, you will never be able to catch the invisible ones in selection
 	- We'll worry about it later when someone asks

-- Drag & drop to a + sign moves nodes to a new layer
-	- However the new layer should probably be created just above the parent of topmost selected node

 - Properly implement the buttons in layers gui as we already have the required commands implemented
 	- We should show the hotkeys there in the tooltip
 		- for the drag&drop too

-- Duplicate layers command too

 - Watch out for pixel imperfections.
 List of possible fixes:
 	- We've deleted aabb calculation from the mirror entities command.

-- Clicking on layer should select all entities in the layer if we're multiple selecting and an entity is already selected

-- Enable tile excess size by default
-	- That is because 99% of the time we're going to be resizing floors or things that don't stretch
-	- And this way we'll also encourage preparing sprites in the target size

-- Select all nodes in the given layer if pressed the layer while some node was selected

 - Fix glitch wherein the other edges are snapped even though resizing another